Maurader Battalion Cadre

 His awards include the Bronze Star Medal, the Defense Meritorious Service Medal, the Army Meritorious Service Medal and the Valorous Unit Citation.

 Steve resides in Beavercreek, Ohio with his wife Kim.
-Steve has three children and four grandchildren.
+Steve has three children and five grandchildren.

 Human Resource Technician